marcusreese/mashup/README.md

   * Before ng2 cli, need Node.js > 4; got stable (v4.6.0) from nodejs.org
   * Before ng2 cli, need npm > 3: `npm install -g npm@latest` (3.10.8)
   * Before ng2 cli, have to install git from https://git-scm.com/download/
-  * Close command prompt and reopen for git to be in path
+  * Close command prompt and reopen for git to be in path.
   * `npm install -g angular-cli`
   * Create blank repo on github.com by
     * clicking Start a Project,